Now Sarai, Abram’s wife, had borne him no children. Genesis 16:1

 God’s time

-Many of us fail to understand God’s timing for us.
-God’s time is not our time, God’s way is not our way.
-As high as the heavens above the earth, Isaiah 55:8-9.
-God does not measure the length of human life with time, He is eternal and He is outside of human time.
-He walks in His own time.
-But it doesn’t mean He doesn’t care about us, only we must understand that He is alone who understand the bigger picture of our lives.
-Even He alone who is able to understand the whole picture of all human life throughout history from beginning to end.
-Only Him who is able to connect and interwoven all of us in such a perfect way.
-So that He knows exactly when He would show us His grace.
-It’s not just based on what we see today when we are in need of something urgent.
-We must dare to let go even to sacrifice what God does not want in our lives when He would have not answered our prayers according to our time.
-Because often only when we find something not answered, closed, then another thing, a better one would come, would be opened.
-Don’t be angry with Him if He intentionally would not answer our prayer according to our time.
-Learn to believe that God has a better answer in His time for us.
+Many of us fail to understand God’s timing.
+God’s time is not our time, and His ways are not our ways.
+As high as the heavens are above the earth, Isaiah 55:8-9.
+God doesn’t measure the length of human life with time, because He is eternal and outside of human time.
+He moves in His own time.
+But that doesn’t mean He doesn’t care about us.
+We must understand that only He understands the bigger picture of our lives.
+He alone is able to comprehend the whole picture of all human life throughout history, from beginning to end, and interweave us in such a perfect way that He knows exactly when to show us His grace.
+This isn’t just based on what we see today when we’re in need of something urgent.
+We must dare to let go, even to sacrifice what God doesn’t want in our lives when He doesn’t answer our prayers according to our time.
+Because often, only when we find something unanswered or closed, something better will be opened.
+Don’t be angry with Him if He intentionally doesn’t answer our prayer according to our time.
+Learn to trust that God has a better answer in His time for us.

-When God’s time finally arrived, Abram was already 99 years old.
-Sarai herself was 89 years old.
-Genesis 17:17 shows that when they later had a son Abram was 100 years old and Sarai was 90 years old.
-God’s time is always a mystery to each of us, which is clear that each of us must learn to surrender and not be in a hurry.
-One sure thing, it is better for us.
-Not only to change us to be better but for a better future, no one knows exactly how it will be.
-Luke 12:16-21 tells of a rich man who built larger barns and thought that tomorrow or his future had been secured just fine.
-He forgot that it is not his wealth that guarantees whether he would still awake the next day or not.
-He forgot to pay attention to God’s time which had arrived for him.
+When God’s time finally arrived, Abram was already 99 years old, and Sarai was 89 years old.
+Genesis 17:17 shows that when they later had a son, Abram was 100 years old, and Sarai was 90 years old.
+God’s timing is always a mystery to us, and we must learn to surrender and not be in a hurry.
+One thing is for sure; it is better for us.
+Waiting not only changes us for the better but also creates a better future, which no one knows exactly how it will be.
+Luke 12:16-21 tells the story of a rich man who built larger barns and thought that his future was secure.
+He forgot that his wealth did not guarantee that he would wake up the next day.
+He forgot to pay attention to God’s timing, which had arrived for him.

 A changed name